bed42/checkthestatus/README.md

 <b> Home Check Slack Bot </b>
 -------------
-for the Isobar Australia SlackHack 2016
+for the Isobar Australia SlackHack 2016, with https://github.com/niccs

 • Implementation Concept is for a Home to interface via Slack